 Founded in 1991, the Public Interest Law Center, formerly called the Children's Advocacy Center (CAC), trains second- and third-year law students in legal advocacy with an emphasis on intensive one-on-one and small group instruction.
 The Center, which has approximately 110 on-going cases, is unique among law school clinical programs for providing a broad range of legal services.
-It consists of three clinics: the Children's Advocacy Clinic, the Family Law Clinic and the Medical-Legal Partnership.
+It consists of two clinics: the Children's Advocacy Clinic and the Family Law Clinic.

 For a more detailed Center profile, click here.